ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### April 23, 2020
 Conducted SPF presentation.
 Kept writing.

 ## Week 33
 ### April 24, 2020
 Worked on SAP.
 Read for thesis.

 ### April 25, 2020
 Kept writing.

+### April 26, 2020
+Collected some thesis references.
+Found that a new g1 value in HG could be applied to correct the overwhelming forward scattering.
+Will discuss and try.